Richard Harrison, ‘The Old Man’ of ‘Pawn Stars’ dies

+But with his unassuming disposition and sly jabs at his son, Richard; and grandson, Corey; “The Old Man” did indeed become famous.

+“He’s been a favorite all over the world,” Rick Harrison said this morning, hours after his father died after a lengthy battle with Parkinson’s disease.
+“He was a rock star in 150 countries.”

-Richard Harrison, the patriarch of the Harrison family and the driving force behind the History channel’s popular TV program “Pawn Stars,” has died.
+Harrison, the patriarch of the Harrison family of “Pawn Stars” fame, died early this morning after a long battle with Parkinson’s disease.
 He was 77.

+Rick Harrison was with his father when he passed away at about 4 a.m.
+He said the family had braced for his father’s death for about two years, when ‘The Old Man” made his final appearance on the History channel series.

+“We knew it was coming,” Harrison said.
+“It was such a long battle, a slow progression.
+It just ravaged him.”

 Harrison’s death was announced Monday morning on the Gold & Silver Pawn Facebook page.